 Look people in the eyes.
 Especially when first meeting someone.
 You acknowledge your own and other’s importance through eye contact.
 Don’t dart away, or stare people down.
 Train for the right gaze.

 Not only actively apply positive body language.
-Also learn how other people are conveying themselves non-verbally.
+Also, learn how other people are conveying themselves non-verbally.
 Having a hard time with that?
 Try this or that book on body language.
 You can learn when people are open to conversation.
 Recognize when people are enjoying themselves.
 And much more moods.
 Pretty useful!
-As first you will notice these things very cognitively, but will become more intuitive through practice.
+At first you will notice these things very cognitively.
+But they will become more intuitive through practice.